Early American publishers and printers: 18th century

-Promoting independence
+American Revolution

-The idea of an independent American union began to emerge after the French and Indian War, when the Parliament began imposing heavy taxes on the colonies for the debts it incurred during that war.
+The idea of an independent American union began to emerge after the French and Indian War, when the Parliament began imposing heavy taxes on the colonies for the debts Britain incurred during that war.
 By 1774, the idea for an independent union was not yet one of complete separation from the mother country in England and had assumed that the colonies would still be an essential component of the British Empire and still under the authority of the King and Parliament.
-By the end of 1773, after the Boston Tea Party, the idea of colonial independent union with its own government began appearing in various newspaper articles and essays, most often written by anonymously by newspaper editors for fear of reprisal and prosecution.
+By the end of 1773, after the Boston Tea Party, the idea of a colonial independent union with its own government began appearing and promoted in various newspaper articles and essays, most often written anonymously by newspaper editors for fear of reprisal and prosecution.
 They promoted the idea that there was a need for an “American Congress” that would speak on behalf of the Americans, and in no uncertain terms insisted that an independent American congress should have equal status with British authority.
 After the Boston Tea Party, the British responded with the Intolerable Acts that, among other things, closed down the busy port of Boston.
 Word of this incursion quickly spread in newspapers and broadsides and in response the various colonies, in support of Massachusetts whose trade had largely been halted, sent representatives to Philadelphia and formed the First Continental Congress.

 To assert pressure on England to repeal the acts, they formed the Continental Association, which called for a colony wide boycott of British goods.
-This only served to infuriate King George III, and within months he sent troops to Boston and from there they marched on Lexington and Concord in April 1775, which started the American Revolutionary War.
+Considered by many historians as the first significant step towards colonial independence, this only served to infuriate King George III.
+Within months, he sent British troops to Boston, where they participated in the Lexington and Concord in April 1775, the first battles of the American Revolutionary War.
 The war caused many printers to flee Massachusetts and relocate their shops elsewhere or otherwise close down.
 Newspapers such as the Boston Gazette and The Providence Gazette were among the most visible in publishing literature that fostered the idea of American independence, which now was receiving popular support among the colonies.